 Find out if you need to book things in advance

 By the time I found out that you needed to make a reservation by mail for the magnificent Kokudera moss temple in Kyoto, it was too late!
+If you want to do go-karting around Tokyo, you need to apply for an international driving license before you go.
 To visit an owl cafe, it’s best to email a few days in advance.
 If you’re into your food, you might want to reserve some of the top restaurants before you fly out to Japan.

 Some things you don’t need to book in advance include your Pasmo (which can be used for public transport in different cities), the famous robot restaurant in Shinjuku, and seats on trains which can be reserved on the day you are travelling.